William Pitt the Younger: Second government

+Resuming war

+By the time Pitt became prime minister in 1804, the war in Europe had been escalating for sometime since the peace of Amiens in 1801 and in 1803 the War of the Third Coalition began.
+Pitt's new government resumed the war effort yet again to confront the French and to defeat Napoleon.
+Pitt had initially allied Britain with Austria, Prussia and Russia, and now renewed the alliance with them against Napoleonic France and its allies.

-The British government began placing pressure on the French Emperor, Napoleon I. Thanks to Pitt's efforts, the United Kingdom joined the Third Coalition, an alliance that included Austria, Russia, and Sweden.
-In October 1805, the British Admiral Horatio Nelson, 1st Viscount Nelson, won a crushing victory in the Battle of Trafalgar, ensuring British naval supremacy for the remainder of the war.
+The British government began placing pressure on the Emperor of the French, Napoleon.
+By imposing sanctions, putting up a blockade across the English Channel and undermining French naval activities, Pitt's efforts proved a success and thanks to his efforts, the United Kingdom joined the Third Coalition, an alliance that included Austria, Russia, and Sweden.
+In October 1805 Admiral Horatio Nelson, 1st Viscount Nelson, won a crushing victory in the Battle of Trafalgar, ensuring British naval supremacy for the remainder of the war.
 At the annual Lord Mayor's Banquet toasting him as "the Saviour of Europe", Pitt responded in a few words that became the most famous speech of his life:

-I return you many thanks for the honour you have done me; but Europe is not to be saved by any single man.
-England has saved herself by her exertions, and will, as I trust, save Europe by her example.

 Nevertheless, the Coalition collapsed, having suffered significant defeats at the Battle of Ulm (October 1805) and the Battle of Austerlitz (December 1805).
-After hearing the news of Austerlitz Pitt referred to a map of Europe, "Roll up that map; it will not be wanted these ten years."
+After hearing the news of Austerlitz, Pitt referred to a map of Europe, "Roll up that map; it will not be wanted these ten years."